danielabar/meblog/src/markdown/pretty-sqlite-output-persistently.md

 code ~/.sqliterc  # or use vim, nano, etc.
 ```

-Add the following lines:
+Add the following lines and save the file:

 ```
 .headers on
 .mode column
 ```

-Now every time you open a SQLite session, the output will be formatted by default.
-A message is also displayed on startup confirming the custom settings file has been loaded:
+Now every time you open a SQLite session, the output will be formatted as per the settings in the config file.
+A message is also displayed on startup indicating the custom settings file has been loaded:

 ```
 -- Loading resources from /Users/youruser/.sqliterc